Relative and orbifold Gromov-Witten invariants: Introduction

 The obstruction bundle on the $1$-dimensional component is the tangent bundle, which has degree $1/r+1/s$.
 The $0$-dimensional components count with precisely their degree, which takes into account the automorphism group of the torsor.
 We may therefore calculate

 We interpret this discrepancy between the relative and twisted Gromov--Witten invariants to be a result of the nontriviality of the Picard group of $E$.
-A more precise statement is postponed to a later investigation.
+We leave the formulation of a more precise statement to anyone interested in pursuing the question.